M4S 041: How to Cultivate Your Prepper Mentality

 Criminals are, by their nature, lazy.
 Rather than work and do the usual grind, they choose to prey upon others.
 When preying on others, they want to get the easiest bang for their buck.
 Therefore, if by your actions, you present a more difficult target they are likely to avoid you and opt for an easier mark.

 Situational Awareness Is Essential to Your Prepper Mentality

 To make yourself a more difficult target, you can focus on your situational awareness.
 This starts with your prepper mentality and its focus on awareness.
 You should assess what possible threats are within your immediate environment.

 Start by asking yourself how you could handle each of those threats.
 Determine the areas in which you’re less secure and more secure.
 Think about what you can do to strengthen yourself and your situation.

 Ask Others for Their Opinions

 When working to determine your vulnerabilities, engage others.
-Ask your friends, your spouse, or join groups such as the Mind4Survival Facebook group and find out what others think.
+Ask your friends, your spouse, or join social networking groups and find out what others think.
 Asking for others to weigh in helps develop your plan into a better course of action.
 Ask them what makes you seem like a good target for a criminal and do what you can to minimize that.
 Don’t forget to find out what you’re doing right, too!